nuprl/jankscripten/jankyp/README.md

    formal argument list.
 2. A binary operator receives a object or function, thus the correct behavior is to call `.toString()` or `.valueOf()`.
+3. A numeric operator (multiplication, subtraction, etc.) receives a non-numeric operand.

 ## Building